Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Asymptotic equipartition

-which is exactly equal and opposite to extractable free-entropy.
 As a consequence, the thermodynamic reversibility is recovered in the asymptotic regime.

-We recall that there is a free-entropy locking in the quantum states that have quantum correlations in the one-shot finite-size regime.
-The cSLTOs are time translation symmetric with respect to the weighted Hamiltonian $H_{S_{12}}^{\beta_1 \beta_2}$ (see Appendix \ref{sec:TimeTransSym}).
-A quantum state $\rho_{S_{12}}$ that has superposition in the eigenbases of $H_{S_{12}}^{\beta_1 \beta_2}$ cannot be rotated to a block-diagonal form by using a cSLTO.
-Further, the off-diagonal elements of $\rho_{S_{12}}$ evolve independently of the block-diagonal elements under cSLTOs, and the cSLTOs can only access the block-diagonal elements.
-However, in the asymptotic limit, where $N \to \infty$, all states become symmetric with respect to the weighted Hamiltonian on average, and this is because of the fact that
+We recall that there is a free-entropy locking in the one-shot finite-size regime for the quantum states that have quantum superposition in the energy eigenbases, i.e., for $[\rho_{S_{12}}, H_{S_{12}}]\neq 0$.
+However, in the asymptotic limit, where the number of systems $N \to \infty$, all states become symmetric with respect to the Hamiltonian on average, and this is because of the fact that

-So, an arbitrary state can be written in the block-diagonal form of the weighted Hamiltonian in the asymptotic regime on average.
-It means that a state which is non-block-diagonal in one-shot finite-size regime becomes block-diagonal (on average) in the weighted-energy eigenbases in the asymptotic regime.
-Consequently, the locked free-entropy due to the presence of quantum superpositions and correlations in a state can be accessed and extracted in the asymptotic regime.
+So, an arbitrary state can be written in the block-diagonal form on average in the asymptotic regime.
+It means that a state which is non-block-diagonal in single-copy level becomes block-diagonal (on average) in the energy eigenbases in the asymptotic regime.
+Consequently, the locked free-entropy due to the presence of quantum superpositions and correlations in a state can be accessed and extracted.

+Let us now turn to the heat engines and show how the framework presented above reproduces the traditional thermodynamics and its laws.
+One may recover the statements of the second law in terms of heat, where the heat $Q$ is defined as $Q=\Delta E - W$.
+Here $\Delta E$ is the change in the internal energy in the system and $W$ is the work done by the system.
+Consider an engine transformation where bipartite system $S_{12}$ is semi-locally interacting with the baths $B_1$ and $B_2$ via semi-local thermal operation.
+The global operation respect strict conservation of total weighted-energy, i.e., $\beta_1 \Delta E_1 + \beta_2 \Delta E_2=0$, where $\Delta E_1$ and $\Delta E_2$ is the change in energies of the $B_1S_1$ and $B_2S_2$ composites respectively.
+Then, the total weighted-energy conservation and Eq.~\eqref{eq:free-ent-dist} together lead to